 Once we made it back up to the rim (and doused ourselves with water), we continued west by a combo of shuttle bus and hiking the rim trail.
 The rim trail is mostly paved, relatively flat, and even has sections of shade.
 It extends west 13 miles (21 km) from the village area to Hermit’s Rest, where a guy named Louis Boucher lived down in the canyon for a few years in the 1890s.
 The structure that now stands was built years later on the canyon rim above his dwelling spot.

 The shuttle buses stop periodically along the rim trail, so we hiked part of it and rode the bus for others, stopping at each point for views of the canyon.
 At some of these viewpoints, the Colorado River was visible as it wound its way through the canyon below.

 As pretty as all of these pictures are, no camera can capture the vastness of the Grand Canyon.
-It’s 277 miles long, 10 miles wide (on average), and the Colorado River is 5,000 feet below the canyon rim.
-The south rim is nearly 8,000 feet above sea level – it’s snowy and cold in the winter while summer temperatures often exceed 100°F. The Grand Canyon is a remarkable example of the sheer beauty and power of nature.
+It’s 277 miles long (446 km), 10 miles (16 km) wide (on average), and the Colorado River is 5000 feet (1524 m) below the canyon rim.
+The south rim is nearly 8000 feet (2439 m) above sea level; it’s snowy and cold in the winter while summer temperatures often exceed 100°F (38°C).
+The Grand Canyon is a remarkable example of the sheer beauty and power of nature.
 I think Theodore Roosevelt said it best: